gsoft-inc/wl-web-configs/docs/rsbuild/default.md

 +++
 !!! -->

-## A word about Rspack

-[Rspack](https://www.rspack.dev/) is a partial rewrite of [webpack](https://webpack.js.org/) in Rust and will most likely be its successor once it's features complete and stable.
-Our goal is to migrate to Rspack somewhere in 2024 or 2025 when a `1.0` version is released and [Module Federation](https://module-federation.io/) support is available.

-Meanwhile, you can **confidently start a new project with webpack** as the **migration** process to Rspack is expected to be **seamless**; Rspack is committed to support the full webpack API and its massive plugin ecosystem.
+[Rsbuild](https://lib.rsbuild.dev/index) is a high-performance build tool powered by [Rspack](https://rspack.dev/), a Rust-based port of [webpack](https://webpack.js.org/) designed for efficiency and speed.
+Those new Rsbuild shared configurations are a modern replacement for previous Workleap's shared [webpack configurations](../webpack//default.md).

 ## Main features

-The shared configurations offered by `@workleap/webpack-configs` includes the following features :point_down:
+The shared configurations offered by `@workleap/rsbuild-configs` includes the following features :point_down:

 ### Language support

 - JavaScript
 - TypeScript
-- CSS (with CSS modules and PostCSS)
+- CSS (with CSS modules and LightningCSS)

 ### Framework support